Thokas99/Algorithms_for_bioinformatics/README.md

-# Project Title: Python Implementation of the Smith-Waterman Algorithm for Bioinformatics
+# Python Implementation of the Smith-Waterman Algorithm for Bioinformatics

 ### Course: Algorithms for Bioinformatics
 ### Professor: Enrico Blanzieri